Guillaume-SE/Codex/README.md

 # What's Codex ?

 Codex is a site where I list the things I've read, seen and played, to which I give a rating.
-This can be series, films, video games and books.
+This can be video games, films, series, anime and books.
 It also allows me to keep up to date with the ones I've planned to see, the ones I've left out and my favorites.

 ## Functionalities